chirag127/python-mini-projects/.github/PULL_REQUEST_TEMPLATE.md

+# Pull Request Template

-# Description
+## PR Description

-A short summary of what is included in your Pull Request.

-Fixes #(issue_no)

-Replace `issue_no` in the above line, with the issue related to this PR.
+Please provide a concise summary of the changes in this pull request.
+What problem does it solve, or what feature does it add?

-## Type of change
+## Type of Change

-Choosing one or more options from the following as per the nature of your Pull request.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] Documentation Update
+- [ ] Documentation update

-# Checklist:
-Please tick all the boxes that are fulfilled by your Pull Request.
+- [ ] Refactoring
+- [ ] Chore

+## Checklist

-- [ ] I have named my files and folder, according to this project's guidelines.
+- [ ] I have read the contributing guidelines.
-- [ ] My code follows the style guidelines of this project.
+- [ ] My code follows the code style of this project.
-- [ ] My Pull Request has a descriptive title. (not a vague title like `Update index.md`)
-- [ ] I have commented on my code, particularly in hard-to-understand areas.
-- [ ] I have created a helpful and easy to understand `README.md`, according to the given [`README_TEMPLATE.`](https://github.com/chavarera/python-mini-projects/blob/master/README_TEMPLATE.md)
+- [ ] My code passes all tests (unit, integration, e2e).
-- [ ] I have included a requirements.txt file (if external libraries are required.)
+- [ ] I have updated any relevant documentation.
-- [ ] My changes do not produce any warnings.
-- [ ] I have added a working sample/screenshot of the script.
+- [ ] I have provided clear explanations for any breaking changes.

+## Related Issues

+Closes #

+## Additional Context

+Any additional information that will help reviewers understand the context of this pull request.